Sleaford

 - Check our Civil Registration page for sources and background on Civil Registration which began in July, 1837.

 Sleaford is a principal town which covers portions of at least two parishes.
 The British would call it a conurbation, like Scunthorpe or several other towns in the county.
 Americans would more likely call it a place that had exceeded the original town limits, like San Francisco or New York.
 The two parishes that make up most of the town are Old Sleaford and New Sleaford.
 For many centuries, Old Sleaford was the more agrarian parish, while New Sleaford florished with construction and growth.
+Old Sleaford lies to the south and east of the Slea River and New Sleaford is on the northern and western banks of the river.
+The parish includes the hamlet of Holdingham.

-The town is a crossroad place, 115 miles north of London and almost equi-distant between Newark in Nottinghamshire and Boston in Lincolnshire, with the Lincolnshire towns of Grantham 14 miles to the southwest and Bourne way off to the south, and the city of Lincoln 18 miles to the north.
+The town is a crossroad place, 115 miles north of London and almost equi-distant between Newark in Nottinghamshire and Boston in Lincolnshire, with the Lincolnshire towns of Grantham 14 miles to the south-west and Bourne way off to the south, and the city of Lincoln 18 miles to the north.
 If you are planning a visit:

 - A Roman Road used to run through the town from Tattershall to Ancaster.
 You will find the A153 trunk road an easier route by automobile.
 The A17 passes just north and the A15 just west of the town.